 Did you know?

 The concept of tourism as a mass phenomenon began in the 19th century with the expansion of railways, which made travel affordable for the middle classes for the first time.
-Thomas Cook organised the first commercial package tour in 1841 — a train journey of 11 miles in England.
+Thomas Cook organized the first commercial package tour in 1841 — a train journey of 11 miles in England.

 Today, English is the dominant language of international travel and tourism.
 Airport announcements, hotel check-ins, and tourist information are almost universally available in English, making it the most practical language for global travellers.